 Minnesota is full of almost too many lakes to count.
+That’s why our team put together a Minnesota Lakes Guide of our top 14 picks!
 There are big ones, small ones, deep ones, shallow ones, and everything in between.

 Throughout this post, we’re going to focus on Minnesota lakes, mostly in and around the cities.
 Of course, we’ll have to mention some of the other excellent lakes in Minnesota.
 Note that we’ll start in Minneapolis and then work our way out and to the north.

-Let’s jump in and see where the best spot to go boating, fishing, and everything in between this summer is.
+Let’s jump into our Minnesota Lakes Guide and see where the best spot to go boating, fishing, and everything in between this summer is.

 Easily the most well-known lake in Minneapolis, Bde Maka Ska was formerly known as Lake Calhoun.
+Hence why it’s our top pick for the Minnesota Lake Guide!
 The lake has an average depth of 82ft and makes for a popular recreation location.
 Many people enjoy fishing, kayaking, canoeing, or walking and cycling around the lake.

 Renting watercraft is a popular way to experience some of the fun the lake has to offer.
 Here’s a great rental location if you’re looking for some fun in the water and don’t have equipment of your own.
 Two other lakes that are attached through small waterways are Lake of the Isles and Cedar Lake.
 If you’re feeling extra adventurous, you might just visit all three!

 Another famous Minneapolis lake, Lake Harriet, is known as a great spot to enjoy all different kinds of recreation.
 There’s a bandshell, beaches, and even a bird sanctuary located at the north end of the lake.
 Minnehaha Creek flows out of the south end of the lake.
 The creek leads us westward to Lake Nokomis.